Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: OWNS equations

-\begin{remark} Proposition~\ref{prop:errOWNSR} establishes that the error in introduced by OWNS-R scales with $\max\{ |\|F_{++}\|, \|F_{--}^{-1}\| \}$ for sufficiently small $\|F_{++}\|$ and $\|F_{--}\|$, while proposition~\ref{prop:greedy-p} shows it is always possible to achieve zero error for any upstream- or downstream-going mode. \end{remark}
+\begin{remark} Proposition~\ref{prop:errOWNSR} establishes that the error in introduced by OWNS-R scales with $\max\{ |c|\|F_{++}\|, \|F_{--}^{-1}\| \}$ for sufficiently small $\|F_{++}\|$ and $\|F_{--}\|$, while Proposition~\ref{prop:greedy-p} shows it is always possible to achieve zero error for any eigenvector by using its eigenvalue as a recursion parameter. \end{remark}